Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Discussion

 \subsection{Model selection}

+Previous studies have modeled baroreceptor stimulation of only the carotid region \cite{LeRolle2008,Lu2001}, though to our knowledge there are no studies solely modeling the aortic baroreceptors.
 To our knowledge, no previous studies have performed a model selection protocol for cardiovascular models in response to the VM.
-We employ relative AICc and BIC scores to compare the model fits to data.
-To consider the effect of reducing the full model on the other predicted quantities for which data is difficult to acquire, we combine quantitative and qualitative approaches to select whether the delineation between the baroreceptors of the carotid sinus and aortic arch is necessary to model, and, if not, which pathway should be modeled.
-We perform our analysis on our set of models $\mathscr{M} = \{ m_0, m_1, m_2, m_3 \}$ where $m_0$ is the original model with parameters $s_{p,b}$, $s_s$, and $\tau_s$ held fixed at their nominal values, $m_1$ is a reduced model of four states with $\tau_b$ removed, $m_2$ is the same as $m_1$ with convex combination parameter $B = 0$ emphasizing the aortic contribution only, and $m_3$ is the same as $m_1$ with $B = 1$ considering the carotid contribution only.
-The statistical analysis shows that $m_1$ fit the data best with the greatest relative AICc and BIC scores compared to the other models.
-This implies that it is necessary to model both the aortic and the carotid baroreceptor regions to predict heart rate.
-We compared each of the reduced models to $m_0$ via the metric $Q$ given in equation \eqref{Tsmetric}, which measures the distance of the peak of $T_{s,m_0}$. $m_1$ has the lowest $Q$ value is the closest to $m_0$.
-Ultimately, we conclude that $m_1$ is the best model both to fit the heart data and predict the autonomic tones, and therefore, both regions are necessary to model the VM.
-Previous studies have modeled baroreceptor stimulation of only the carotid region \cite{LeRolle2008,Lu2001}, though to our knowledge there are no studies solely modeling the aortic baroreceptors.
-Our previous work and the works of others \cite{Kosinski2018,Randall2019_JAP} support that modeling both regions is important and the analysis of the present study also agrees with this assertion.
+To consider the effect of reducing $m_0$ on the predicted quantities, we combine quantitative and qualitative approaches to select whether delineating between carotid and aortic regions is necessary, and, if not, which pathway should be modeled.
+We perform our analysis on our set of models $\mathscr{M} = \{ m_0 m_1,, m_2, m_3, m_4 \}$, and results show that $m_2$ has the greatest AICc$_r$ and BIC$_r$ values and the lowest $Q$ value.
+Ultimately, we conclude that $m_2$ is the best model both to fit the heart data and predict the neural tones, and therefore, both regions are necessary to model the VM, agreeing with previous studies \cite{Kosinski2018,Randall2019_JAP}.